Previous dayMarch 25, 2026Next day

 19.9 km---✓ ReviewedUSGS →

-On March 25, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 106 km SW of Adak, Alaska at 18:33 UTC.
-It arrived roughly 4 hours after a larger magnitude 2.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 19.9 km, the event was shallow crustal.
+A magnitude 2.2 seismic event took place 106 km SW of Adak, Alaska on March 25, 2026 at 18:33 UTC.
+Coming 4 hours after a magnitude 2.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 19.9 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 51.311°, -177.882°.
+Coordinates: 51.311°, -177.882°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25